DecentralizedJM/Mudrex-API-Intelligent-Assitant/README.md

 - `/help` - Show usage tips and features
 - `/stats` - Display bot statistics (documents loaded, model info)

-### Bot Behavior

-**✅ Responds to:**
-- Direct API questions: "How do I create an order?"
-- Error troubleshooting: "Getting 401 error"
-- @Mentions: "@Mudrex_API_bot how to authenticate?"

-**❌ Silently ignores:**
-- Casual chat: "hello", "how are you", "I made profit today"
-- Non-API discussions

-**💬 Asks for clarification when:**
-- @Mentioned but message is vague: "@Mudrex_API_bot hi"

 ### Example Interactions

 ```
 User: How do I authenticate with the Mudrex API?
-Bot: Hey!
-For authentication, you'll need to use API keys.
-Here's how...

-User: What's the endpoint for placing orders?
-Bot: The order placement endpoint is POST /v1/orders.
-Let me break down...

-User: I got profit today! 🚀
+Bot: Use the X-Authentication header with your API secret.
+Here's a quick example:
+     [code snippet]
+     Keep your API secret secure and never commit it to code.

+User: hello
 Bot: [silently ignores - not API-related]

-User: @Mudrex_API_bot what are webhooks?
-Bot: Webhooks let you receive real-time updates from Mudrex...
+User: I want to start API trading.
+How
+Bot: Create API keys from your Mudrex dashboard, then use the authentication header
+     in your requests.
+Check the docs at docs.trade.mudrex.com for full setup steps.

-User: @Mudrex_API_bot hi
+User: @API_Assistant_V2_bot hi
-Bot: Hey!
-I'm here to help with Mudrex API questions.
+Bot: I'm here to help with the Mudrex API.
 What would you like to know?

+User: @API_Assistant_V2_bot unclear question
+Bot: What specifically would you like help with regarding the Mudrex API?

+User: Is Mudrex using Bybit API keys?
+Bot: [Redirects] Let me get @DecentralizedJM to provide more details on this.
 ```

 ## Configuration Options